7 Best Stock Market Simulators

 Best for: Investors who love a little competition

 You’ll get $100,000 in virtual cash to use with your Thinkorswim simulator.
-It’s easy to use the “add simulated trades” button to test out as many strategies as you want.
+It’s easy to use the “add simulated trades” button to test as many strategies as possible.

-With Thinkorswim, you can practice trading in stocks and commodities.
-Options and futures contracts are available as well, while real-time quotes are available upon request.
+With Thinkorswim, you can practice trading stocks and commodities.
+Options and futures contracts are also available, and real-time quotes are available upon request.

-Thinkorswim covers all of the simulator bases, from educating clients to giving them access to life-like experiences with its simulator.
+Thinkorswim covers all the bases of a simulator, from educating clients to giving them access to life-like experiences with its simulator.
 As a result, it is great for all levels of investors.

 Pros